Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 ![setup](./diagrams/company_perms.png)

-The central trust anchor for this DAO template is the TokenHolder voting application.
-The DAO's shareholder token is transferable and the amount of stake an individual TokenHolder can have is unlimited.
-Tokens may also be traded on exchanges.
+The central trust anchor for this DAO template is the token holder voting application.
+The DAO's token is transferable and the amount of stake an individual address can have is unlimited.
+Tokens may also be transferred and traded on exchanges.

 ##### Actors

 The relevant actors are as follows:

-* `DAO-Template maintainer` -  deploys and configures the template contract.
+* `Template maintainer` -  deploys and configures the template contract.
 Is in control of factories used to deploy a new DAO.
-* `deployer` - interacts with the `company` template to deploy a new DAO
+* `deployer` - interacts with the `Company` template to deploy a new DAO
 * `TokenHolder` - are the main decision makers in the DAO.
 They can create and cast votes to perform actions with the DAO.
 * `Employee` - is an account set-up for payroll in the Payroll application.
-* `EmployeeManagerOrVoting` - is either the DAO Stakeholders represented by the voting application or a designated account in charge of managing employees and their salary.
+* `EmployeeManagerOrVoting` - is either the DAO's stakeholders represented by the voting application or a designated account in charge of managing employees and their salary.
 * `PriceFeedProvider` - Payroll price feed provider

 ##### Trust Model

 In any smart contract system, it's important to identify what trust is expected/required between various actors.
 For this audit, we established the following trust model:

-* `DAO-Template maintainer` is a trusted entity.
+* `Template maintainer` is a trusted entity.
-* The `deployer` initially deploys the DAO and transfers all permissions to the voting application.
+* The `deployer` initially deploys the DAO and transfers all permissions to the Voting application.
 * `Employees` can call arbitrary addresses via `Payroll.forward(evmscript)` (Finance is blacklisted)
 * `TokenHolder` can call arbitrary addresses via `TokenManager.forward(evmscript)` (e.g. in a malicious way in an attempt to cover their tracks when interacting with a third party contract)
 * `TokenHolder` can create an arbitrary number of votes via `TokenManager.forward(evmscript)` due to `TokenManager`'s permission on Voting to `Voting.CREATE_VOTE`.